-According to consumers, cars that are close together in the perceptual mapping are comparable in terms of price and quality.
-In the US this applies to the brands Buick, Chrysler and Oldsmobile.
+According to consumers, cars that are close together in the Perceptual Mapping are comparable in terms of price and quality.

 In this way, the company will get a clearer picture of the closest competitor and when a new model is going to be introduced, the company will look for an area in the perceptual mapping that is far removed from that of the competition.

 By combining various dimensions, a perceptual map becomes more and more complicated, but for a company it will become clear in which area there is still market share to be captured.

 The ideal points for attention that a consumer expects of a product can also be represented in perceptual mapping.

 When a company is considering the introduction of a new product, it will first look at the areas with the highest points for attention density.

 In combination with the perception areas, a company will immediately understand what the competition is aiming at.

 Perceptual Mapping can also be based on the marketeers own intuitive opinions and views.